-PawPaws have gained popularity because of their nutritional value and because the leaves, bark and twigs produce anti-cancer and insecticidal compounds called acetogenins.
+PawPaws have gained popularity because of their nutritional value and because the leaves, bark, and twigs produce anti-cancer and insecticidal compounds called acetogenins.
 The fruits ripen between late August and October.
 In the fall, pawpaw leaves turn golden yellow and do not drop quickly.

 Pawpaw trees are considered an understory tree and reach heights of 25-30' tall.
-The flowers are self-incompatible, meaning they require pollen from a different cultivar to be properly fertilized therefore requiring 2 or more varieties planted.
+The flowers are self-incompatible, meaning they require pollen from a different cultivar to be properly fertilized, requiring two or more varieties planted.
+The selected varieties are not grafted.

-Name(s) Time & Place of Origin Size, Color, Taste & Texture Qualities Ripens Lehman's Chiffon (Grafted Variety) Native to Eastern United States Flavor described as cross between a banana, pineapple and mango Nutritious and can be eaten plain or in desserts Late August and October
+Name(s) Time & Place of Origin Size, Color, Taste & Texture Qualities Ripens Selected Varieties 3 yr. old natives Native to Eastern United States Flavor described as a cross between a banana, pineapple, and mango Nutritious and can be eaten plain or in desserts Late August and October